LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

 - **Byte 3, Byte 4** are representing clock.

 ## Connect Paradox serial output to RaspberryPI
-Connect Raspberry PI serial input to Paradox serial output.</br> As there is no information how to send commands to Paradox, only two wires needed: ground and data.
+Connect Paradox serial output into Raspberry PI serial input.</br> As it is unknown how to send commands to Paradox only two wires needed: ground and data.
-Data will be transmitted from Tx pin (transmit) and this needs to be connected to Raspberry Rx pin (receive).</br>
+Data is transmitted from Paradox Tx pin (transmit) to Raspberry Rx pin (receive).</br>
-Paradox Tx output is 5V but Raspberry Rx is only 3,3V.</br>
+Paradox Tx output is 5V and Raspberry Rx is only 3,3V.</br>
 **DO NOT CONNECT Tx directly to Rx, this will damage your Raspberry!**</br>
-Usually recommendation is to use special 5v to 3,3v converter.
-As I do not have this and the current is extremely small then simple voltage divider with two resistors is also good to go.
+Usual recommendation is to use a special 5v to 3,3v converter.
+As I do not have this and the current is very small then simple voltage divider with two resistors is good to go.

 ![Spectra Layout](Readme/SpectraLayout.png)

 ## Read serial messages in Raspberry
 This is my very first project to deal with a COM-port and serial messages.
 I start at the beginning of creating a foreach loop to see is there any COM-ports presented in my Raspberry.
-#### Figure out Raspberry COM port
+#### Find Raspberry COM port
 This foreach loop lists all COM-ports presented in Raspberry.
 ```C
 string[] ports = SerialPort.GetPortNames();